abrarahmad1510/DriveMate-AI/README.md

 Any user of this software shall indemnify and hold harmless Comma.ai, Inc. and its directors, officers, employees, agents, stockholders, affiliates, subcontractors and customers from and against all allegations, claims, actions, suits, demands, damages, liabilities, obligations, losses, settlements, judgments, costs and expenses (including without limitation attorneys’ fees and costs) which arise out of, relate to or result from any use of this software by user.

-**THIS IS ALPHA QUALITY SOFTWARE FOR RESEARCH PURPOSES ONLY.
-THIS IS NOT A PRODUCT.
-YOU ARE RESPONSIBLE FOR COMPLYING WITH LOCAL LAWS AND REGULATIONS.
-NO WARRANTY EXPRESSED OR IMPLIED.**

-User Data and comma Account
+User Data and Comma Account
 ------

-By default, openpilot uploads the driving data to our servers.
+By default, DriveMate AI uploads the driving data to our servers.
 You can also access your data through [comma connect](https://connect.comma.ai/).
 We use your data to train better models and improve openpilot for everyone.

-openpilot is open source software: the user is free to disable data collection if they wish to do so.
+DriveMate AI is open source software: the user is free to disable data collection if they wish to do so.

 DriveMate AI logs the road-facing cameras, CAN, GPS, IMU, magnetometer, thermal sensors, crashes, and operating system logs.
 The driver-facing camera is only logged if you explicitly opt-in in settings.
 The microphone is not recorded.